Breo Ellipta (Fluticasone Furoate And Vilanterol Trifenatate)

 How to Take Breo Ellipta

-Breo Ellipta should be used exactly as prescribed by your doctor, at the same time each day for best results.
+Breo Ellipta should be used as prescribed by your healthcare professional, typically once a day.

 Dosage Instructions